Axel Heiberg Island: History

 During the summer of 1986, a Canadian expedition headed by Dr. James Basinger set out to investigate a very unusual fossil forest on Axel Heiberg.
 The findings of these and subsequent expeditions have since been popularly reported in Canada.
-Over 40 million years ago during the Eocene epoch, a forest of tall trees flourished on Axel Heiberg Island.
+Over 40 million years ago, during the Eocene epoch, a forest of tall trees flourished on Axel Heiberg Island.
 The trees reached up to 35 m in height; some may have grown for 500 to 1,000 years.
-At the time, the polar climate was warm, but the winters were still continuously dark for three months.
+The polar climate was warm at the time, but the winters were still continuously dark for three months.
 As the trees fell, the fine sediment in which the forest grew protected the plants.
-Instead of turning into petrified "stone" fossils, they were ultimately mummified by the cold, dry Arctic climate, and only recently exposed by erosion.
+Instead of turning into petrified "stone" fossils, they were ultimately mummified by the cold, dry Arctic climate and only recently exposed to erosion.
 Scientists from the Komarov Botanical Institute of the Russian Academy of Sciences in Saint Petersburg provided a few grams of Metasequoia conifer wood from the site to genetics researchers at the National University of Altai, who compared the DNA sequences of the ancient wood with DNA of modern woody plants and found them to be almost identical.
-Komarov Institute scientists also discovered double strand DNA molecules in Metasequoia fossil leaves from Axel Heiberg Island.
+Komarov Institute scientists also discovered double-strand DNA molecules in Metasequoia fossil leaves from Axel Heiberg Island.

-As late as 1999, the preservation of this unique site was a concern, as the fossil wood was easily damaged and eroded once exposed.
-There were concerns that wood was being taken by Arctic cruise ship tourists, and that the site was being disturbed by Canadian military helicopters from a nearby base, and even by scientists themselves in their studies.
+As late as 1999, preserving this unique site was a concern, as the fossil wood was easily damaged and eroded once exposed.
+There were concerns that Arctic cruise ship tourists were taking wood and that the site was being disturbed by Canadian military helicopters from nearby bases and even by scientists in their studies.
 There were calls for more protection for the area.
-It currently has no official status, in part because land claims had to be settled.
+It has no official status, partly because land claims had to be settled.
 But now Nunavut is looking at how best to protect the fossil forest, possibly by setting up a territorial park to be called Napaaqtulik, "where there are trees".